 Qualitative research should be your first port of call if you want to understand your customers’ user experience better.
 Qualitative research allows you to validate your assumptions and design by speaking directly with users.
 It helps answer questions like: what are customers trying to achieve with our product?
 What barriers do they face in achieving those goals?
 How can we remove those barriers?

-Market research online communities (MROCs) allow brands to communicate directly with their consumers by continually collecting feedback and gaining a deeper understanding through ongoing dialogue.
-This article will dive deep into the meaning of user experience research and how businesses can utilize MROCs to make their user experience research process seamless.
+Insight communities allow brands to communicate directly with their consumers by continually collecting feedback and gaining a deeper understanding through ongoing dialogue.
+This blog will dive deep into the meaning of user experience research and how businesses can utilize insight communities to make their user experience research process seamless.

 Customer Experience Vs. User Experience